 Teacher Feast is taught by some of the finest teachers around.
-Scroll down to learn about the Trainers for the week of June 12th.

 Chris has been a teacher with D87 schools for more than 30 years and is currently the library media specialist at Oakland elementary.
 He has a passion for helping students learn about the many technologies that unlock their creativity, organize their thinking, and explore their world.
 He works to blur the line that distinguishes technology and magic.